nautobot/nautobot/nautobot/docs/user-guide/core-data-model/wireless/index.md

     }

-    AccessPointGroup ||--o{ Controller : has
+    ControllerManagedDeviceGroup ||--o{ Controller : has
-    AccessPointGroup }o--o{ RadioProfile : "through AccessPointGroupRadioProfileAssignment"
+    ControllerManagedDeviceGroup }o--o{ RadioProfile : "through ControllerManagedDeviceGroupRadioProfileAssignment"
-    AccessPointGroup }o--|| Device : "has"
+    ControllerManagedDeviceGroup }o--|| Device : "has"
-    AccessPointGroup }o--o{ AccessPointGroupWirelessNetworkAssignment : has
+    ControllerManagedDeviceGroup }o--o{ ControllerManagedDeviceGroupWirelessNetworkAssignment : has
-    WirelessNetwork }o--o{ AccessPointGroupWirelessNetworkAssignment : has
+    WirelessNetwork }o--o{ ControllerManagedDeviceGroupWirelessNetworkAssignment : has
     WirelessNetwork }o--o{ SecretsGroup : has
-    AccessPointGroupWirelessNetworkAssignment ||--o{ VLAN : has
+    ControllerManagedDeviceGroupWirelessNetworkAssignment ||--o{ VLAN : has

     RadioProfile }o--o{ SupportedDataRate : has